jpf/token-cleaner/README.md

 ## How it works:

-We start by getting the input, using `sys.argv` for now.
+We start by getting the input (using `sys.argv` for now).
+We also define the `skip` array, which holds the characters we want to skip and define a `clean` variable, which will hold our "cleaned"

-We also define the `skip` array, which holds the characters we want to skip and define a `clean` variable, which will hold our "cleaned" output:
+output:

     dirty = sys.argv[1]
     skip = ['-', '/']